mattwire/drupal-webform-wfm/README.txt

 the date information cannot be saved.
 A patch to the Date component is probably the only way forward.

-Multiple-value data is not displayed yet.

-Much is subject to change.

 Copyright
 ---------